Basics of the Medicare Advantage Plan

 There are advantages and disadvantages to both options.
 However, you can not have both.
 If you need more flexibility with your health coverage and your network options are limited a Medigap policy may be the best solution.
 To fully answer this question, it can help to speak with a Medicare specialist.
 A good agent can help assess your needs and find the best solution for your healthcare needs and your wallet.

 This can vary depending on your geography and financial situation.
 In some cases, the plan may be free, but there are still hidden costs you should consider such as copays and deductibles.
 Also, you will have to pay the Medicare Part B premiums.

 Because this is a government-regulated and funded program, there are always rumors that these plans are disappearing.
 Especially in an election year, where there is uncertainty around government policy this is a concern.
 The simple answer to this question is NO. Medicare is not disappearing and neither are Advantage plans.
 However, because they are based on regional healthcare setups, they may be restricted or no longer available in your area.

 If you find yourself in this situation, you can still get high-quality and flexible coverage with other options such as the Medigap policies.

 Is a Medicare Advantage plan worth it?

 This depends on your needs.
 As you have seen there are many advantages to this plan including the bundle nature of coverage in one place.
-Like anything there are pros and cons, and you should discuss and weigh your medical needs to what is available to you.
+Like anything, there are pros and cons, and you should discuss and weigh your medical needs with what is available to you.